stndn0/Easy-AMM-Poses/README.md

 ## Easy AMM Poses
-"Photomode to AMM" converter for Cyberpunk 2077.
+Fully automated, easy to use "Photomode to AMM" converter for Cyberpunk 2077.

-### Features
-- Fully automated.
-- Easy to use.

 ## Thank you